A Midsummer Night's Dream Introduction

 A Midsummer Night's Dream (c.
 1595) was written around the same time Shakespeare whipped up his famous play about two "star-cross'd" lovers, Romeo and Juliet.
 In Dream, a group of craftsmen (the "Mechanicals") bumble their way through a ridiculous performance of Pyramus and Thisbe (a story taken from Ovid's Metamorphoses).
 The Mechanicals' play is widely considered to be Shakespeare's light-hearted and silly mock-up of Romeo and Juliet.

 Over the years, there's been a lot of speculation about the occasion for which Shakespeare might have written the play.
-Did he write Dream to be performed at a big, fancy, nobleman's wedding?
+Did he write Dream to be performed at a nobleman's big, fancy wedding?
 Some scholars think so.
 This is a nice idea and it makes sense because plays were often commissioned for these kinds of fancy shindigs.
-(In the play itself, a group of amateur actors put together a performance to celebrate the marriage of Duke Theseus and Hippolyta.)
+(In the play itself, a group of amateur actors puts together a performance to celebrate the marriage of the Duke Theseus and Hippolyta.)
 It's too bad there's no real evidence to support the idea.
-Still, it's fun to imagine that Shakespeare created the piece to help a couple of happy newlyweds "dream away the time" before their much anticipated wedding night (1.1.1).
+Still, it's fun to imagine that Shakespeare created the piece to help a couple of happy newlyweds "dream away the time" before their much-anticipated wedding night (1.1.8).

 Call us crazy, but does anyone out there wonder whether true happiness in this play exists?
 Happiness seems to arrive only with the help of magic.
 Let's examine: